avajs/ava/docs/recipes/debugging-with-vscode.md

 1. In the sidebar click the *Debug* handle.
 1. Create a `launch.json` file.
 1. Select the Node.js environment.
-1. Add following to the `configurations` object:
+1. Add following to the `configurations` array:

   ```json
   {